 My laboratory is interested in the replication and pathogenesis of herpesviruses.
 We utilize the natural virus-host model of Marek’s disease virus (MDV) in chickens.
 MDV causes Marek’s disease, a devastating disease characterized by neurological disorders, generalized immune suppression, and neoplastic T cell lymphomas.
 The highly oncogenic nature of MDV makes this virus an excellent model for studying the transformation of lymphocytes and the metastasis of lymphoid tumors in animals and humans, in addition to its unique cell tropism and transmission traits.
 MDV initially infects B lymphocytes, followed by activated T lymphocytes, in which it can transform cells into lymphomas.
-Around 2 weeks after exposure to virus, MDV infects and replicates in feather follicle epithelium (FFE) cells in the skin where it is shed into the environment as dander.
+This is similar to the human herpesviruses, Epstein-Barr (EBV) and Kaposi’s sarcoma-associated (KSHV) gammaherpesviruses.
+MDV also infects feather follicle epithelial (FFE) cells and about 2 weeks after initial exposure to virus, MDV is shed into the environment as dander.
 The infectious virus and dander is subsequently taken up through the respiratory tract of uninfected chickens and the virus life cycle is repeated within the new host.
+This form of transmission is similar to the human herpesvirus that causes chicken pox, varicella-zoster alphaherpesvirus (VZV).

 Transmission of herpesviruses